2020PB/police-brutality/reports/Texas.md

 ### Police use flashbangs and tear gas on protesters | May 30th

-The first-person video shows an individual running away from what seem to be loud explosions.
+The first-person video shows an individual running away from what seem to be loud explosions near Dallas City Hall.

 Additional footage shows a protest in the same vicinity.
 Police sound a siren and protesters begin to back away.
 Police then begin releasing tear gas.